 MCHbest.
 NPM 8: Physical Activity

 Evidence.
-Scientifically Rigorous.2 Semi-structured or structured recess breaks in elementary school, typically before lunch, involve a variety of planned, inclusive, and actively supervised games or activities.
+Scientifically Rigorous.
+Semi-structured or structured recess breaks in elementary school, typically before lunch, involve a variety of planned, inclusive, and actively supervised games or activities.
 These recess breaks engage all students.
 Multi-compenent interventions include investments in playground and activity equipment, patiented markings on playgrounds, and training for teacher or specialists to lead activities.
 This strategy has been tested more than once and results trend positive overall.
 See the references at the bottom of the page for specific studies related to active recess break.
 Access the peer-reviewed evidence through the MCH Digital Library.
-Access additional peer-reviewed evidence through the Cochrane Library.
 (Read more about understanding evidence ratings).

 Target Audience.
 Children/Schools.

 Outcome.
-Increased level of physical activity.
-For detailed outcomes related to each study supporting this strategy, click on the peer-reviewed evidence link above and read the "Intervention Results" for each study.
+Increase in overall physical activity in elementary and middle school children.
+For detailed outcomes related to each study supporting this strategy, click on the peer-reviewed evidence link above and read the “Intervention Results” for each study.

 Examples from the Field.
 Access descriptions of current ESMs that use this strategy directly or intervention components that align with this strategy.
 You can use these ESMs to see how other Title V agencies are addressing the NPM.